 Office: (303) 582-5251 ext.
 306

-Through Colorado Main Street (COMS), MSCC receives consulting support and utilized this for a Market Analysis in the summer of 2020.
+Through COMS, MSCC receives consulting support and utilized this for a Market Analysis in the summer of 2020.
 The purpose of the study is to identify potential future appropriate uses for downtown Central City, analyze current downtown commercial and residential markets, and identify current and future opportunities to add vibrancy to the downtown over the next five to ten years.
-The final report was presented to City Council on June 16, 2020.

 Colorado Rural Academy for Tourism (CRAFT)